Quantum Geometric Confinement and Dynamical Transmission in Grushin Cylinder: General extensions of

 After the above preparations, our subsequent analysis takes two separate directions.
-One, which we complete here in the remaining part of the present Section, is the qualification of the \emph{whole family} of self-adjoint extensions of $\mathscr{H}_\alpha$ in $\cH$, an information that we reckon to have interest per se.
+One, which we complete here in the remaining part of the present Section, is the characterisation of the \emph{whole family} of self-adjoint extensions of $\mathscr{H}_\alpha$ in $\cH$, an information that surely deserves interest per se.
 Another, which is the object of the next Section, is the study of the \emph{distinguished family} of extensions of $\mathscr{H}_\alpha$ produced by Prop.~\ref{prop:BextendsHalpha}.
 In fact, for the latter a clean and explicit description can be further obtained when going back to the physical variables $(x,y)$ -- and this turns out to be indeed the physically relevant sub-family of self-adjoint Hamiltonians on the Grushin cylinder.

 \begin{theorem} Let $\alpha\in[0,1)$.
 There is a one-to-one correspondence $S\leftrightarrow \mathscr{H}_\alpha^S$ between the self-adjoint extensions $\mathscr{H}_\alpha^S$ of $\mathscr{H}_\alpha$ and the self-adjoint operators $S$ defined on Hilbert subspaces of $\ker (\mathscr{H}_\alpha^*+\mathbbm{1}_0)\cong\ell^2(\mathbb{Z},\mathbb{C}^2,\mu_k)$.
 If $S$ is any such operator, the corresponding extension $\mathscr{H}_\alpha^S$ is given by